The Undergraduate Committee on Global Thought presents

-In this second event in the Undergraduate Committee on Global Thought’s exploration of the Politics of Memory, Professor Carol Gluck will lead a discussion on the factors that shape public memory of the comfort women in Japan and across the region.
-She will also explore the effects of contested memory on victims of mass violence as well as “global memory culture” at large.”
+In this second event in the Undergraduate Committee on Global Thought’s exploration of the Politics of Memory, Professor Carol Gluck led a discussion on the factors that shape public memory of the comfort women in Japan and across the region.
+She also explored the effects of contested memory on victims of mass violence as well as “global memory culture” at large.

 Carol Gluck is the George Sansom Professor of History in the departments of History, East Asian Languages and Cultures, and the Weatherhead East Asian Institute.

 A founding member of the Committee on Global Thought, Professor Gluck served as the Committee Chair from 2015 to 2020.
 She specializes in the history of modern Japan from the mid-nineteenth century to the present, with writings in modern social and cultural history, international relations, World War II, history-writing and public memory in Japan and the West.
 She has a B.A. from Wellesley and a Ph.D. from Columbia, including study in Munich and Tokyo.
 She has taught at the Universities of Tokyo, Venice, and Leiden, Harvard, and the Ecole des hautes études en sciences sociales.

 Her many publications include Japan’s Modern Myths: Ideology in the Late Meiji Period; Showa: The Japan of Hirohito, Asia in Western and World History, Words in Motion: Toward a Global Lexicon, as well as works in Japanese.
 Forthcoming are Thinking with the Past: Japan and Modern History and Past Obsessions: World War Two in History and Memory.